 - 4th of July barbecue

 You will also have subsidized access to MIT athletic activities.

 |Application deadline||January 30, 2019, 11:59 p.m.
 Late submissions will not be accepted|

 - Unofficial college transcript (submitted electronically)

 - Three letters of reference from science faculty* (submitted electronically)

 * At least one letter must be from a research mentor or lab supervisor.
-Please note that applicants must include a letter of reference from their most recent research experience (including if applicable from a summer research experiences at another institution).
+Students with no prior research experience are not eligible.
+Please note that you must include a letter of reference from your last two years of research experience.

 If you have additional questions about the application, contact firstname.lastname@example.org.